|

 to harass the poor woman—who will likely not sell any homes this week.

-amount of hardship, harassment, and inconvenience the entire Motari
+The amount of hardship, harassment, and inconvenience the entire Motari

 family is being forced to endure over this incident is entirely out of

+proportion to the severity of David Motari's actions.
 Whether the Marines have an official or unofficial policy of killing

 stray dogs I don't know, but regardless of the sensationalism